 - Do you have visibility into upstream and downstream bottlenecks?

-The Flow Metrics can help address some very real emotions and concerns that development teams feel.
+The SAFe Flow Metrics can help address some very real emotions and concerns that development teams feel.
 Whether it’s suffering from overload or frequent interruptions from new priorities, the inability to finish work or being plagued by constant delays, these metrics force us to dig into what is really negatively impacting the software delivery experience.

 - Flow Velocity – How much customer value are we delivering over time?